How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 Educating Sellers on Photography ROI

-One of the best ways to win listings is educating potential sellers about marketing ROI:
+One of the best ways to win listings is educating potential sellers about marketing ROI.

-When presenting your services, show them the data.
+When presenting services, show them the data.
 Explain that professional photography typically adds thousands to final sale price while costing only hundreds.

 Tracking and Measuring Results

-Smart agents track the impact of professional photography:
+Smart agents track the impact:

-• Days on market for listings with professional vs. amateur photos
+Days on market for listings with professional vs. amateur photos

-• List price to sale price ratio
+List price to sale price ratio

-• Percentage of listings receiving multiple offers
+Percentage of listings receiving multiple offers

-• Average sale price above/below asking
+Average sale price above/below asking

 Working with Power Homes Media